bnb-chain/bnb-chain.github.io/docs/learn/system-contract.md

     **getSubmitter** provides a method to get the submitter address of the specified header.

 #### Merkle Proof Verification Library
-This library provides an util to to verify merkle proof from BC.
+This library provides an util to verify merkle proof from BC.
 Contracts which need to verify Merkle proof just need to import this library.

 function **verifyMerkleProof**(int64 height, byte[] key, byte[] value, byte[] proof) bool

-**verifyMerkleProof** reassembles user parameters and call the the above precompiled contract to validate the proof.
+**verifyMerkleProof** reassembles user parameters and calls the above precompiled contract to validate the proof.

 ## Other Build-in System Contract